 - Theory.
 Must complete 9 hours in Theory as follows:

-Course Code Course Title Credit Hours COM 701 Introduction to Graduate Studies 3 hr COM 702 Theory and Research in Communication 3 hrs COM 706 Rhetorical Theory 3 hrs
+Course Code Course Title Credit Hours COM 701 Introduction to Graduate Studies 3 hr COM 702 Communication Theory and Research 3 hrs COM 706 Rhetorical Theory 3 hrs

 - Methodology.
 Must select two courses, 6 hours, in the Methodology of Inquiry:

-Course Code Course Title Credit Hours COM 712 Quantitative Research Methods in Communication 3 hrs COM 714 Qualitative Research Methods in Communication 3 hrs COM 716 Rhetorical Research Methods in Communication 3 hrs COM 718 Applied Communication Research Methods 3 hrs
+Course Code Course Title Credit Hours COM 712 Quantitative Research Methods in Communication 3 hrs COM 714 Qualitative Research Methods in Communication 3 hrs COM 716 Rhetorical Criticism 3 hrs COM 718 Applied Communication Research Methods 3 hrs

 - Additional course work.
 Students are required to complete a minimum of 18 additional hours selected by advisement and approved by the Graduate Director, consistent with their professional, educational, and/or personal objectives.
 No more than 9 hours may be selected from departments other than Communication and Media, Journalism and Film.
 It is possible to complete all 18 credits in the Department of Communication.

 - Teaching Assistants.
 In addition to the above listed requirements, anyone applying for a graduate assistantship in the Department of Communication must include a writing sample as part of the admission process.
 All graduate teaching assistants (TAs) must enroll in COM 710 during the first semester of their assistantship.
 See course description of COM 710 for additional information.

 - Research.
 Complete one of the following three research options.

 Option I: Completion of a thesis that is approved by committee, the Graduate Director and the Graduate College.
 The department further requires a public presentation of the thesis.
 A maximum of 6 credit hours of COM 799 may be used for the purpose of completing a thesis.